Joumana Seif

 Can Syrian sexual violence survivors get justice in Germany?
 Deutsche Welle DW.com June 2020

-She is a co-founder of the Syrian Women’s Network and the Syrian Women’s Political Movement— Syria’s first women-led political movement.
-Joumana is also the Chairperson of The Day After , an organization founded in 2012 to support a democratic transition in Syria.
+Joumana is is a co-founder of the Syrian Women’s Network and the Syrian Women’s Political Movement— Syria’s first women-led political movement.
+Joumana is also Chairperson of The Day After , an organization founded in 2012 to support a democratic transition in Syria.
+She is a member of the Policy Coordination Group, a Syrian-led initiative on the missing and disappeared facilitated by the International Commission on Missing Persons.

 She is the 2023 recipient of the Anne Klein Women’s Award, an honour by the Heinrich Böll Foundation recognizing global activists against sexualized violence in armed conflict.